andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 [TypeScript](https://github.com/Microsoft/TypeScript) is definitely one of the most well-known compile-to-JS languages nowadays.
 Positioned as a super-set of JavaScript, TypeScript brings in static-typing for writing large-scale application.
 [Haxe](http://haxe.org/) is similar to TypeScript in many aspects, particularly its JS-like syntax, static-typing, and module system.
 Among [the 9 Haxe compilation targets](http://haxe.org/documentation/introduction/compiler-targets.html), the JS target was one of the eldest ones.
 It was introduced [in March 2006](https://github.com/HaxeFoundation/haxe/blob/3.2.0/extra/CHANGES.txt#L1496-L1497), which was way before Microsoft released TypeScript [in 2012](https://en.wikipedia.org/wiki/TypeScript#History).
 In fact, Haxe is a language that compiles to JS, ahead of everyone else including TypeScript (2012), [CoffeeScript](http://coffeescript.org/) (2009), [Dart](https://www.dartlang.org/) (2011), and Java via [GWT](http://www.gwtproject.org/) (May 2006).
 So I wonder, which is the better compile-to-JS language, the (relatively) new shiny TypeScript, or the good-old mature Haxe?

 I have been using Haxe for years and I'm now a member of the Haxe Foundation, contributing to Haxe daily.
 So I can be considered as a Haxe expert.
 But I didn't have much knowledge of TypeScript other than watched some presentations about it and read some docs on its website.
 To gain enough knowledge and experience of it to make the comparison as fair as possible, I took a MOOC course from edX, [Introduction to TypeScript](https://www.edx.org/course/introduction-typescript-microsoft-dev201x-0), and completed it.
 But nevertheless, I'm merely acknowledgeable.
 If there is any TypeScript experts reading this, feel free to point out my errors via commenting.
+Note that the differences mentioned below are the major ones - the comparison is not exhaustive.

 ## Fight!